-- Ask your supermarket to switch to paper bags for fruit and vegetables and or bring your own if they take their time doing that.
-Use your own bags to weigh fruit and vegetables.
+- Ask your supermarket to switch to paper bags or compostable for fruit and vegetables and or bring your own if they take their time doing that.
 Brings bags and containers to your supermarket and local store.
 Use lifelong bags or other sturdy long-lasting containers for carrying your shopping.

-- Start using a moon cup or menstrual cup and reduce or eliminate sanitary items like towels, pads and tampons.
+12. Start using environmentally friendly sanitary items for your monthly menses.
+Use period pants and a moon cup/menstrual cup and gradually reduce or eliminate sanitary items like towels, pads and tampons.
 These all contain harmful chemicals and bleaches that should be nowhere near your body never mind your intimate parts.
 (Nearly a million women have joined this movement) Choose an organic one that’s uncoloured.
 This one simple act will reduce tons of unnecessary waste going to landfill every day all over the world.
 And it’s so much healthier for you and your daughters.

 - Donate to charities that support the earth.
 Tree sisters, WWF, Rainforest Alliance, Greenpeace, Friends of the Earth and Earth Justice.
 Do a google search and find out which ones are close to your heart and that you’d like to support.